Discord-Robots/Discordjs-v14-Template/README.md

   - Insert your own UserID as `BotOwnerID`
     - If this is not done, commands with `ownerOnly` will not function.
   - Insert your mongoose connection string as `Connect`, Get your free connection string [Here](https://www.mongodb.com/)

     - If you don't know how to get this string, there are videos on this like [this one](https://tinyurl.com/mongo-setup)

+  - Insert your desired legacy command prefix as `Prefix`.
+    - If you plan to use legacy commands as well, do the following:
+      - uncomment line 59 in `./src/Structures/bot.js`,
+      - unomment line 5 in `./src/events/message/messageCreate.js`,
+      - and delete file: `./src/events/message/create.js`

 - After you have edited and saved the `env` file to your needs, you are ready ready to start the bot!